senduz/GenAI-Powered-Resume-Analyzer/Readme.md

 -   **API Key Errors**: Make sure your OpenAI API key is valid and has sufficient quota.

 ## Future Improvements
-- **Improve batch processing**:  Currently due to token limits of GPT4, batch processing over 5 resumes, might case issues.
+- **Improve batch processing**:  Currently due to token limits of GPT4, batch processing over 5 resumes, might cause issues.
 Various methods can be implemented to help improve this, such as asychnronous calls, multiple parallel API calls etc.
 - **Functionality**: The functionality can be generalized for different job description and adding job match scores, which will help streamline the hiring process further for different roles.
 ## Author